 I am a political scientist (PhD), and currently, a Post-Doctoral Fellow funded by the Portuguese Foundation for Science and Technology with a double affiliation CIES-ISCTE / University of Mannheim – Chair of Comparative Government, and a Visiting Fellow at the University of Konstanz.

 Previously I worked in several other institutions like the Technical University of Kaiserslautern, the University of Mannheim, the Open University, the Lisbon University Institute, CIES and the University of Évora, CISA-AS.

-I was a Research Visiting Scholar at the New York University, at the University of Mannheim and the University of Barcelona, and Associate Researcher at the Institute of Contemporary History – New University of Lisbon (until March 2019).
+I was a Research Visiting Scholar at the New York University, at the University of Mannheim and the University of Barcelona, and Associate Researcher at the Institute of Contemporary History – New University of Lisbon.

-I obtained my Doctorate in Political Science (specialization in Comparative Politics) from the University of Lisbon – Institute of Social Science.
+I obtained my Doctorate in Political Science (specialization in Comparative Politics) from the University of Lisbon – Institute of Social Sciences.
 I also hold a Master’s Degree and a University Degree (Licenciatura), both pre-Bologna, in Political Science from the Technical University of Lisbon – ISCSP.

-My research is inter-disciplinary and centers on political institutions; comparative politics and comparative political economy; EU; legislative behaviour and decision-making; public policy analysis; political accountability and corruption.
+My research is interdisciplinary and focuses on political institutions; comparative politics and comparative political economy; EU; legislative behaviour and decision-making; public policy analysis; political accountability and corruption.

 In my PhD dissertation entitled: Government’s Decision: A Theoretical and Empirical Study on Legislative Initiative as Strategic Behaviour, I developed and tested a formal model of legislative decision-making.
 There I show, with original data from Portugal (1982-2009), that majority status changes the strategic decisions of Governments towards law proposals.